hbeale/treehouse-shell-novice/_episodes/02-filedir.md

 ### Exploring Other Directories

-Not only can we use `ls` on the current working directory, but we can use it to list the contents of a different directory.
+As we've seen above, not only can we use `ls` on the current working directory, but we can use it to list the contents of a different directory.
 Let's take a look at our `/public/home/hcbeale/example/` directory by running `ls -F /public/home/hcbeale/example/`, i.e., the command `ls` with the `-F` **option** and the **argument**  `Desktop`.